gurunars/gurunars.github.io/README.md

 ## development

-Just push to develop branch and Travis.ci shall automatically deploy ths site to gurunars.com
+Just push to develop branch and GitHub actions will do the rest.

 ## frontend dev